-- 4.3.1.1 Runway visual range should be assessed at a height of approximately 2.5 m (7.5 ft.) above the runway for instrumented systems or assessed at a height of approximately 5 m (15 ft.) above the runway by a human observer. - 4.3.1.2 Runway visual range should be assessed at a lateral distance from the runway center line of not more than 120 m.
+4.3.1.1 It is recommended that Runway visual range should be assessed at a height of approximately 2.5 m (7.5 ft) above the runway for instrumented systems or assessed at a height of approximately 5 m (15 ft) above the runway by a human observer.

+4.3.1.2 It is recommended that Runway visual range should be assessed at a lateral distance from the runway centre line of not more than 120 m.
 The site for observations to be representative of the touchdown zone should be located about 300 m along the runway from the threshold.
 The sites for observations to be representative of the mid-point and stop-end of the runway should be located at a distance of 1 000 to 1 500 m along the runway from the threshold and at a distance of about 300 m from the other end of the runway.
-The exact position of these sites and, if necessary, additional sites should be decided after considering aeronautical, meteorological and climatological factors such as long runways, swamps and other fogprone areas.
+The exact position of these sites and, if necessary, additional sites should be decided after considering aeronautical, meteorological and climatological factors such as long runways, swamps and other fog-prone areas.

-4.3.2 Instrumented Systems
+4.3.2 Instrumented systems